microsoft/dstoolkit-km-solution-accelerator/README.md

     - Content security model (permissions)
     - Modular User Interface

-With this cloud-based accelerator you will get an end-to-end solution with the tools to deploy, extend, operate & monitor it.
+With this cloud-based accelerator you will get an end-to-end solution with the tools to deploy, extend, operate & monitor.

 In that respect, the solution provides
 - Azure Web App Authentication support